anttisalonen/progbook/rst/quad2.rst

 The above demonstrates the Python syntax for writing to standard error, like we did in C. (You will need to "import sys" first.)

-*Exercise*: Add code in your Python program to open the file with a single line from the previous chapter.
+*Exercise*: Add code in your Python program to open the file with a single line from the previous section.
 Read in the contents of that file to a list, converting the data to floating point numbers.
 Use your previously written function solve_and_print() to solve that quadratic equation and print the roots.

 We can now approach the file with 10,000 equations and find the equation with the largest root.
 How would we handle a file with 10,000 lines in Python, each holding three numbers?
 We can first open() the file and read() all its contents to a string like before.
 After that, we should split that string so we have a list with 10,000 strings, one for each line.
 This can be done using the following: